Phimosis: Causes, Symptoms, Treatment and Prevention

 Types of Phimosis

-It is a normal condition of a newborn male.
 Male babies are born with tight foreskin since birth.
-With age, the foreskin retracts.
 The retraction is usually completed by the age of 7.
-Although, it can take a few more years for some.
-The symptoms of this type of phimosis are visible around 3 years.
-Symptoms include the inability of the foreskin to retract while cleaning/bathing or inflating of the foreskin while urinating.
-This type of phimosis is more common in children.
-Physiological phimosis gets cured on its own unless there are no signs or symptoms.
+The symptoms of this type of phimosis are visible around 3 years whic include the inability of the foreskin to retract while cleaning/bathing or inflating of the foreskin while urinating.
+It usually gets cured on its own.

 As the name suggests, this type of phimosis develops due to pathologic reasons.
 This type of phimosis occurs more in males who have hit their puberty.
 The main reasons for pathologic phimosis include- continuous swelling of the foreskin and penis glans, scarring of the foreskin and the most common, lack of hygiene.